Evan Taylor

-Evan Taylor (born 25 January 1989 in Jamaica) is a Jamaican footballer who currently plays for Mount Pleasant Football Academy.
+Evan Taylor (born 25 January 1989) is a Jamaican footballer who currently plays for Mount Pleasant Football Academy.

 Career

 Club

 Taylor attended and played soccer at Godfrey Stewart High School in Jamaica, and started his club career at Reno of the Jamaica National Premier League where, under the tutelage of former Jamaica national team player and coach, Wendell Downswell, he plays for under-21 and senior teams.
 In 2009, Taylor went on loan to the Vancouver Whitecaps Residency during the DPL off-season.
 Following a strong season in Reno's return to Jamaica's top flight in 2010–2011, Taylor was signed by Charleston Battery of the American USL Pro league on 16 March 2011.

 Taylor joined Harbour View F.C. for a season long loan in 2012, where he led them to the RSPL title.
 Taylor spent 2013–2014 on loan once again to Montego Bay United F.C.
 In August 2014, Taylor moved to Waterhouse F.C.

 In August 2018, Evan Taylor joined Mount Pleasant Football Academy in the RSPL.